Simple example

 Decomposing anchored keys

-Sometimes a deduction rule requires different anchored keys to come from the same POD.
+Sometimes a deduction rule requires different anchored keys to come from the same dictionary.
 Here's an example from Ethdos.

-The wildcard system handles this very naturally, since origin ID and key are two separate wildcards.
+The wildcard system handles this very naturally, since the dict of the anchored key can use its own wildcard.

 eth_friend(src_or, src_key, dst_or, dst_key) = and<

-// the attestation pod is signed by (src_or, src_key)
+// the attestation dict is signed by (src_or, src_key)

 // that same attestation pod has an "attestation"